bzsasson/screaming-frog-mcp/README.md

 # Screaming Frog SEO Spider MCP Server

-An MCP (Model Context Protocol) server that gives Claude (or any MCP-compatible client) programmatic access to [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/) — crawl websites, export crawl data, and manage your crawl storage, all from your AI assistant.
+An MCP (Model Context Protocol) server that gives Claude (or any MCP-compatible client) programmatic access to [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/), crawl websites, export crawl data, and manage your crawl storage, all from your AI assistant.

 ## See it in action

-The [Pre-Launch Website Audit](https://github.com/bzsasson/pre-launch-audit-skill) skill for Claude Code uses this MCP server for its technical SEO and on-page audits -- site-wide crawl data, custom extractions, bulk analysis across all URLs.
+The [Pre-Launch Website Audit](https://github.com/bzsasson/pre-launch-audit-skill) skill for Claude Code uses this MCP server for its technical SEO and on-page audits, site-wide crawl data, custom extractions, bulk analysis across all URLs.
 The skill runs 5 coordinated sub-audits and works without SF (bash fallbacks), but Screaming Frog is the biggest upgrade for crawl-dependent checks.

 ## Prerequisites